lowercaselife/binary_trees/README.md

 # binary_trees
-In this repository, different exercises related to binary trees result  for Holberton School Foundations.
+In this repository, different exercises related to binary trees result  for (ALX)Holberton School Foundations.